project-akri/akri/docs/discovery-handler-development.md

 need to do is specify the Discovery Handler name, whether discovered devices are sharable, implement discovery, and build the Discovery Handler.

-1. Specifying the Discovery Handler name and whether devices are sharable Inside the newly created `akri-discovery-handler` project, navigate to `main.rs`.
-It contains all the logic to register our `DiscoveryHandler` with the Akri Agent.
+1. Specifying the Discovery Handler name and whether devices are sharable

+    Inside the newly created `akri-discovery-handler` project, navigate to `main.rs`.
+It contains all the logic to register our
+    `DiscoveryHandler` with the Akri Agent.
 We only need to specify the `DiscoveryHandler` name and whether the devices discovered by our `DiscoveryHandler` can be shared.
 This is the name the Discovery Handler uses when registering with the Agent.
 It is later specified in a Configuration to tell the Agent which Discovery Handler to use.
 For example, in Akri's [udev Discovery Handler](../discovery-handler-modules/udev-discovery-handler/src/main.rs), `name` is set to `udev` and `shared` to `false` as all devices are locally attached to nodes.
-The Discovery Handler name also resolves to the name of the socket the Discovery Handler will run on.
+The Discovery Handler name also resolves to the name of the socket the template serves the Discovery Handler on.
-1. Implementing discovery A `DiscoveryHandler` Struct has been created (in `discovery_handler.rs`) that minimally implements the `Discover` service.
+1. Implementing discovery

+    A `DiscoveryHandlerImpl` Struct has been created (in `discovery_handler.rs`) that minimally implements the `DiscoveryHandler` service.
 Fill in the `discover` function, which returns the list of discovered `devices`.
-1. Build the Discovery Handler container Build your discovery handler and push it to your container registry.
+1. Build the Discovery Handler container

+    Build your Discovery Handler and push it to your container registry.
 To do so, we simply need to run this step from the base folder of the Akri repo:
     ```bash
     HOST="ghcr.io"